 Outpatient Therapy Benefits

-Outpatient therapy is, as the name suggests, is treatment where the patient has more freedoms.
+Outpatient therapy is, as the name suggests, treatment where the patient has more freedoms.
 There are many variations to outpatient treatment, including residential programs in which residents live in a community setting but are free to work or attend school.
 Outpatient programs might also include sober living facilities.

 - Outpatient treatment provides the basic structured living environment, but allows residents the freedom to work, care for children, attend school or take job training;